rbaumgar/monitor-demo-app/application-monitoring.md

 EOF
 ```

-Now it is time make the final test!
+Now it is time do the final test!

 Run on one screen the load generator.
-Something like
+Something like:

 ```shell
 $ for i in {1..1000}; do curl $URL/hello >/dev/null 2>&1; sleep .10; done
 ```

-On another screen we will check the number of pods.
+On another screen, we will check the number of pods:

 ```shell
 $ for i in {1..20}; do oc get pod -l app=monitor-demo-app; sleep 30; done